 Address Our Mess Official Hoarding Levels List

-The levels of hoarding guide is here to provide help and assistance with determining how severe your hoarding situation may have become.
+The levels of hoarding guide is here to provide help provide assistance with determining how severe your hoarding situation may have become.
 Only use this hoarding levels as a guide to help you to get to where you need to be with the cleanliness of your home.
 Considerations should be taken when doing a hoarding cleaning project, Address Our Mess is here to help.

 When faced with the hoarding condition, either as a hoarder yourself or as a bystander to the difficult life of someone you know, it can be difficult coming to grips with how severe the situation has become.
 Discovering just how dangerous your particular hoarding condition is can literally mean the difference between life and death.